11. Building regulation

 Updates to the Building Code

 The Building Code is subject to regular review and update.
-The current edition, the 2012 Building Code, came into effect in January 2014.
+The current edition, the 2012 Building Code, was updated and came into effect in April 2022.

 Building Code amendments are also made to reflect government priorities, innovations in construction and design, changes in other jurisdictions, emerging issues and coroner’s jury recommendations.